-- offering a higher initial rate of pay,
+- Adverting,

-- altering job responsibility,
+- Career fairs,

-- utilizing other classifications (i.e. Dental Assistants) to enable the Dental Assistant to perform their full scope of practice.
+- Offering a higher initial rate of pay,

-- relocation assistance, and
+- Utilizing other classifications (i.e. Dental Assistants) to enable the Dental Assistant to perform their full scope of practice, and

-- educational assistance.
+- Relocation assistance.

 One region continues to be actively involved with the National School of Dental Therapy in Prince Albert, Saskatchewan, in regards to career days and also providing students with practicum opportunities.